 I wouldn't recommend it.
 The vegetables will get really soggy when you re-heat them.

-Other delicious recipes you will love:
+Other recipes you will like:

 - Teriyaki Chicken Stir Fry Sheet Pan Meal